Alabi12/Alabi12/README.md

 <a href="https://firebase.google.com/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/firebase-colored.svg" width="36" height="36" alt="Firebase" /></a>
 </p>

-### Recent Projects
-Find the link to the projects i have buuld recently for your reference.
--  To Do List.
-This is a simple project that allow the user to develop the Todo List.
-The data is persisted in the local storage.
-This App was built using HTML, CSS, JavaScript. https://alabi12.github.io/To-Do-List/
-- Awesome Books.
-This is a project that takes in a new book by a user, store to the local storage and display on the browser.
-The user also has the opportunity to edit and delete the books stored.
-This App was built using HTML, CSS, JavaScrip. https://alabi12.github.io/Awesome-Books-ES6/

 ### Socials

 <p align="left"> <a href="https://www.github.com/Alabi12" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/github.svg" width="32" height="32" /></a> <a href="https://www.linkedin.com/in/robert-alabi" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/linkedin.svg" width="32" height="32" /></a> <a href="https://www.twitter.com/@wolo_robert" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/twitter.svg" width="32" height="32" /></a></p>